Three Keys to Employee Retention: Engagement, Passion, and Trust

 Just as all humans have a hierarchy of needs, all employees have five basic needs in the workplace.
 When those needs are met, employees are not only engaged in their work; they are passionate about the organization they work for.
 Integro calls these needs The Passion Pyramid™.
 Let’s take a quick look at each need and what it looks like in the workplace.

 To Be Respected.
 Employees need to feel that leaders listen to them and seek their input when decisions will affect them.
-Developing these people skills builds trust and boosts employee engagement.
+Developing these people skills builds trust and boosts employee engagement and retention.

 To Learn and Grow.
 Great leaders will provide opportunities for employees to develop and learn new skills and grow within the organization.
 This is where developing skills as a coach rather than task manager are key.